ASebastian27/Reddit-Account-Generator/README.md

  **REQUIRMENTS**

- Only Selenium and webdriver-manager (pip install selenium && pip install webdriver-manager && requests && simplejson && temp-mail).
+ Only Selenium and webdriver-manager (pip install selenium && pip install webdriver-manager).
  A file named "namesforreddit.txt" should be in the same folder as the .py executable.

  **UPDATES**